cassisob/Monitoring-System-Activity/README.md

 ## 4. Deliverable

-- The results of the test are in the "Presentation.pptx" file where is a general view of everything, the "activity_1.pynb" file, and the "activity_2" folder contains the "making process".
+- The results of the test are in the "Presentation.pdf" file where is a general view of everything, the "activity_1.pynb" file, and the "activity_2" folder contains the "making process".

 <img src="readme_file.jpg" alt="A print of the monitoring system" width="1000">